Alation: Funding

 In early March 2015, the company announced it had raised $9 million in a Series A round led by Costanoa Ventures and Data Collective.
 Later that month, it emerged from “stealth mode” to launch its data catalog product.

 In June 2021, Alation announced it had raised a series D funding round of $110 million, led by Riverwood Capital, with participation from Sanabil Investments and Snowflake Ventures, as well as existing investors Costanoa Ventures, Dell Technologies Capital, Salesforce Ventures, and Sapphire Ventures.
 This latest investment round valued the company at $1.2 billion, making it an industry unicorn.

 In November 2022, Alation announced it has raised $123 million in a Series E financing led by Thoma Bravo, Sanabil Investments, and Costanoa Ventures, with participation from new investor, Databricks Ventures.
 Existing and other investors that also participated include Dell Technologies Capital, Hewlett Packard Enterprise (HPE), Icon Ventures, Queensland Investment Corporation, Riverwood Capital, Salesforce Ventures, Sapphire Ventures, and Union Grove.

 Alation has raised a total of $340 million and, as of its Series E funding, has a valuation of more than $1.7 billion.

 Operations

 Alation is headquartered in Redwood City, CA. The company also has offices in London, U.K. and Chennai, India, and a presence in over 25 countries.
 As of November 2022, the company had over 700 global employees, an increase of 75% in less than 12 months.

-Awards

-Alation has been recognized as a leader in the Gartner Magic Quadrant for Metadata Management Solutions for four consecutive years (2016 - 2020).
-In 2020, it won the Gartner Peer Insights Customers’ Choice Award.

-In 2020, Alation was named a leader in The Forrester Wave: Machine Learning Data Catalogs report.

-In 2021, Alation was named a leader in The Forrester Wave: Data Governance Solutions report, achieving the highest score out of twelve providers in the current offering category.

-Alation has been named to the Inc. Best Workplaces list in 2019 and 2021.
-Alation has also been certified as a "great place to work" in 2022 by the U.K.-based Great Places To Work Institute.

-In September 2022, European analyst firm BARC (Business Application Research Center) named Alation a leader in the BARC Score Data Intelligence Platforms Report due to the company's strong product strategy, roadmap, and powerful collaborative features.